Khung Samphao: History

 The name Khung Samphao meaning "bended watercourse of junk", because the area is an area adjacent to the Chao Phraya River.
-There are various junks and merchant ships sailing to berth for trade since the past.
+In the past, there were many types of junks and merchant ships docked for trading.
 Therefore, Khung Samphao was an important inland harbour and a stopover during the boat trip of Chai Nat more than 200 years ago.
 It was a very lively marketplace and community.

 At present, Khung Samphao has been developed to return to life as it was in the past.
 The walls on the streets are painted in street art style, reflecting the prosperous local society in the past.
 There is also a large teak junk, more than 70 years old, salvaged from the Chao Phraya River to repair and paint the whole body gold installed on the river as a landmark.

 The local pedestrian street is about 1.5 km long, starts from the car ferry area up till the Bodhi courtyard in front of the Guan Yu Shrine.